andy9kv/Projects/README.md

 ##### Organized Peer-to-Peer File Sharing System

 A Content-Addressable Network (CAN) is a decentralized and distributed peer-to-peer hash table (DHT) that eliminates redundency and optimizes accress time.
 Simliar implementations are used by software like Napster.
 This project is essentially an implementation of the [original paper](https://people.eecs.berkeley.edu/~sylvia/papers/cans.pdf) introducing a CAN.

+##### Autonomous Drone

+I am designing, building, and programming an autonomous drone (quadcopter) which will be controlled by observing people's gestures using several computer vision techniques through a set of cameras on its chassis